 The lodged date is not the filing date, and a lodged asylum application is not considered filed.
-A respondent who lodges a defensive asylum application must still file the application before an Immigration Judge at a master calendar hearing.
+A respondent who lodges a defensive asylum application must still file the completed application by mail, courier, at the court window, or before an Immigration Judge at a master calendar hearing.
 See Chapter 3.1(b)(III)(A) (Defensive applications).